ljuben-martinoski/ljuben-martinoski/README.md

 - **Goal:** To become a solid Backend Developer and write clean, readable code.

 ### The "Beyond Code" Skills I'm Learning
-*I'm not just learning to code; I'm learning to build real software:*
 - **Docker:** Learning how to "containerize" my Python apps so they run everywhere.
 - **SQL & Databases:** Understanding how to talk to PostgreSQL and SQLite (because data needs a home).
 - **Git & Version Control:** Learning how to collaborate and keep my code history safe.
 ---

-### A bit about me...
-When I'm not debugging or staring at a terminal, I'm usually looking for a new challenge to tackle.
+***When I'm not debugging or staring at a terminal, I'm usually looking for a new challenge to tackle.

 ---